Utah Deaf History and Culture

 The Student Walkout Strike of 1969

-The Dual Track Program, according to the February 1968 issue of The Utah Eagle, required endless hours of difficult and exacting work.
+The Dual Track Program, according to the February 1968 issue of The Utah Eagle, required endless hours of demanding and exacting work.
 It would not have been possible to accomplish without the full cooperation of both teachers and administrative staff.
 The deaf school emphasized that for the Dual Division Program at the school to succeed, parents, teachers, and administrative personnel must all believe in it totally.
-It was vital for parents and employees to completely collaborate with the program in order to achieve this (The Utah Eagle, February 1968).
+It was vital for parents and employees to collaborate entirely with the program to achieve this (The Utah Eagle, February 1968).

 The purpose of offering these separate facilities was to allow oral students to develop their speaking and listening skills to their full potential, and simultaneous communication students to develop develop proper manual and oral skills.
 With the exception of competitive sports, this division encompassed extracurricular activities (The Utah Eagle, February 1968).
 There were not enough students from each division to field full teams in the sporting program.
 As a result, student athletes from both the Oral and Simultaneous Communication Divisions were recruited (The Utah Eagle, February 1968; Dale R. Cook, Paul Arthur, and Linda Snodgrass James, personal communication, May 29, 2011).